vectara/vectara-docs/www/docs/learn/metadata-search-filtering/ootb-metadata-filters.md

 import {Config} from '@site/docs/definitions.md';

-A few pieces of metadata expressions filterable out of the box, as they're very useful in a variety of situations.
+A few pieces of metadata expressions are filterable out of the box, including Document ID, Language, and Titles.
+These filters are very useful in a variety of situations.

 Note that you can set up additional fields to filter on by setting up [filter attributes](/docs/api-reference/admin-apis/create-corpus#filter-attribute) on a